AbhishekMankame/CPP_tutorial/Learning/Time complexity/big_o_notation.md

 | O(n^2) | Quadratic Time | 🐌 Slow.
 Like trying to match every person at a party with every other person for a handshake.
 Awkward. 🤝 |
 | O(2^n) | Exponential Time | 😱 RUN.
 This is the chaos of algoirthms.
 Like doubling bunnies every minute.
 Soon your roon is just rabbits. 🐇🐇🐇 |
 | O(n!) | Factorial Time | 💀 Don't go there unless you're solving a puzzle to save the world.
 Like trying every combination of lock digits... manually. 🔐 |

+### Big O ignores Small Stuff
+Big O is like your chill friend who doesn't care about the details:
+- We drop constants: O(2n) --> O(n)
+- We drop lower order terms: O(n + log n) --> O(n)
+Why?
+Because when inputs get HUGE, only the biggest monster matters.

+### Big O also works for Space!!!
+Big O isn't just about time!
+We also measure space complexity:
+- How much extra memory does your algorithm need?
+- Are you creating arrays, trees, galaxies?

+### Final Words of Wisdom
+- Big O is not about how fast your machine is, but how your code scales.
+- Always aim for lower Big O - your future self (and users) will thank you.
+- Don't stress over it - even Google engineers Google it. 😅